xiaoye798/Package-Hallucination-Research/Technical Implementation Details.md

 - **Weak User Signal**: IPs with some indicators of human activity but insufficient for a definitive classification.
 - **Weak Script Signal**: IPs with some indicators of automated activity but not conclusive.

-### IP Address Classification Guidelines

-A detailed annotation guide was established beforehand to ensure consistency in the classification process.
  The classification criteria are organized into three main categories as shown in the following table:

 #### Table: IP Address Classification Rule